-I wrote this definition essay for a class while earning my Master of Transpersonal Psychology degree.
+I wrote this definition essay for research class while earning my Master of Arts in Transpersonal Psychology.

 Humans have practiced various forms of energy medicine therapies for over 5000 years.
 Feinstein and Eden, (2008) explain, “energy medicine is based on the supposition that illness results from disturbances in the body’s energies and energy fields and can be addressed via interventions into those energies and energy fields” (p.
 44).
 The National Institutes of Health Center for Complementary and Alternative Medicine (NCCAM) has classified energy medicine into two categories: biofield and bioelectromagnetic.
 According to the NCCAM classifications, biofield therapies intend to affect energy fields that surround and interpenetrate the human body (Miles & True, 2003).
 Reiki is a holistic system of subtle energy healing that is believed to balance the biofield and strengthen the body’s ability to heal itself.